 For more upmarket amenities in the heart of the Central Business District, 2000 Hotel (from US$75) is an excellent value for the money.

 On the other hand, if you're looking for something extraordinary and are willing to pony up for a once-in-a-lifetime experience, there's nothing quite like a stay at Hotel Rwanda, itself, the one and only Hotel des Mille Collines (check rates).
 Read all about my stay here.

 A Word About Health & Safety in Rwanda

 The vast majority of travelers to Rwanda these days don't encounter serious issues with health and security.
 With that said, we've had plenty of stuff happen affecting our travel over the years no matter where we travel — severe weather, road accidents, broken bones, and other nasties.

 When we've had these sorts of setbacks while traveling, it's been a huge relief to have solid international travel insurance — from a financial standpoint, but also to have the support of English-speaking health care experts at any hour.

 What did you think?
-Tell us about your experience in the comments below.
+Any tips on visiting the new location?
+Let us know in the comments section below.